DiegelD/CarND-PID-Controller/README.md

 ---
 ## 1) Brief introduction PID

-PIDs are widely used in the industry for controlling plants that needs a continuous modulated control.
-They are using the mechanism of continues feedback control for this.
+PIDs are widely used in the industry for controlling plants that need a continuous modulated control.
+They are using the mechanism of continues feedback control.
 So, an error can be calculated as the differences between the desired control point and the current control point.
-This is used as input for the PID-Control that applies a correction to this with its proportional, integral and derivate parts.
-Seen in the Image below.
+This is used as input for the PID-Controller that applies a correction to this error with its proportional, integral and derivate parts.
+Seen in the code and image below.

+The steering parameter gets updated as followed, where Kp, Ki, Kd are the Controller Parameters:

+`steering_angle = Kp * p_err  + Ki * i_err + Kd * d_err`

 <figure>
  <img src="./img/Controller_BP.jpg" width="830" alt="data amout plot" />